atrsp/ChessBot/README.md

 * **Gear:** After assembly, a large backlash was identified in the gear, causing an imprecision of one square on the board.
 The part was redesigned to correct its module, which reduced the backlash.
 * **Electromagnet Base:** The original design featured a claw at the end of the arm.
 As the ChessBOT uses an electromagnet, a new part was modeled to attach this component.

+###Chess Pieces
-* **Chess Pieces:** Bases for the coins were developed and printed to make it easier for the arm to pick up each piece and to improve the opponent's gameplay experience.
+Bases for the coins were developed and printed to make it easier for the arm to pick up each piece and to improve the opponent's gameplay experience.

 ### Auxiliary Parts
 3D models were also printed for support components, such as two holders for captured pieces and two holders for the buttons.